 You will practice translation and writing in Russian using extracts from literary texts and other media.

 You will also choose one of the following three courses:

 - Transnational Russian Culture

-You will spend at least eight weeks in each country, studying at a university or language centre.
+To give you a balanced experience, you will spend at least eight weeks in each of your two destinations, studying at a university or language centre.
 Although we are not currently sending our Year 3 students to Russia and Ukraine, we are still able to fully support them to study abroad.
-This year, for example, we have students at Liden & Denz Intercultural Institute of Languages in Riga, Latvia.
+This year, for example, we have students at Tallinn University in Estonia, and at universities in Kazakhstan and Armenia.

 You will continue to study modern standard Chinese, focusing on advanced skills in speaking, listening, reading and writing.
 You will also build on your existing translation skills.

 Alongside your language study, you will be able to choose from courses on Chinese:

 You will develop advanced language skills in spoken and written Russian, including through the submission of a long essay in Russian.

 You will choose an honours-level course from a range of specialist options in Russian Studies.

 Find out more about the compulsory and optional courses in this degree programme.